 This brings up the question of how we get better at things.

-How do learn to do a complex movement so reliably that we can then use it during intense training without breakdown?
+How do we learn a complex movement so reliably that we can use it during intense training without breakdown?

 Let’s look a little closer at the Yerkes-Dodson curve.